rocketnova/ca-ui-mini-api-mock/README.md

 1. Make sure `docker` and `docker-compose` are installed
 2. Run `docker-compose up -d --build` to build the image and start the container in the background
 3. Connect to the API at `localhost:8888`
+4. To stop the container, run `docker-compose down`

 ## Usage